-Plus500 is a broker that focuses primarily on CFD trades.
-It was founded in 2008 and is based in Sydney, Australia.
-It also maintains a high reputation within trading communities being regulated under the FCA, ASIC, and CySEC.
+Plus500 was founded in 2008 and is based in Sydney, Australia.
+In addition, the CFD provider maintains a high reputation within trading communities, being licensed under the FCA, ASIC, and CySEC.

 Is Plus500 Available In Australia?